 1957: The Everly Brothers had their first #1 single on Billboard R&B and “Most Played by Jockeys” charts with “Wake Up Little Susie.”

-1958: Buddy Holly made his last major television appearance, lip-synching to “It’s So Easy” and “Heartbeat” on ABC TV’s American Bandstand.
+1958: Buddy Holly made his last major television appearance lip-syncing to “It’s So Easy” and “Heartbeat” on ABC TV’s American Bandstand.

 1962: After playing at Liverpool’s Empire Theatre three times as the Quarrymen, the Beatles played their first show at the prestigious venue for a NEMS Enterprises promotional event.
 Additional acts alongside headliner Little Richard included Craig Douglas, former Shadows bassist Jet Harris and The Jetblacks, Kenny Lynch, The Breakaways, and Sounds Incorporated.

 1963: The Beach Boys released “Be True To Your School” from their fourth album, Little Deuce Coupe.
 The group had recorded two versions of the song earlier in September.
 The original recording, in a higher key and at a slower tempo, was included on Little Deuce Coupe and the second version was released as a single featuring Los Angeles girl group The Honeys, who chant various “cheerleader yells” before each chorus.
 The song reached #6 in US.
 On the flip side was “In My Room,” a collaboration between Brian Wilson and musician Gary Usher.

 1964: The T.A.M.I.
 Show concert film was recorded at the Santa Monica Civic Auditorium.
-Referred to as both the “Teenage Awards Music International” and “Teen Age Music International,” the two day event featured the famed Wrecking Crew session musicians backing performance by numerous rock and R&B acts, including James Brown and the Famous Flames, the Beach Boys, the Rolling Stones, the Supremes, Chuck Berry, Marvin Gaye, Smokey Robinson and the Miracles, Lesley Gore, Jan and Dean, Billy J. Kramer and the Dakotas, and the Barbarians.
+Referred to as both the “Teenage Awards Music International” and “Teen Age Music International,” the two day event featured the famed Wrecking Crew session musicians backing performances by numerous rock and R&B acts including James Brown and the Famous Flames, the Beach Boys, the Rolling Stones, the Supremes, Chuck Berry, Marvin Gaye, Smokey Robinson and the Miracles, Lesley Gore, Jan and Dean, Billy J. Kramer and the Dakotas, and the Barbarians.